Our White Paper

 2b.
 Choice of funds and ETFs that best represent each asset class/factor

-Lysa has a broad investment universe and can invest in all funds and ETFs traded in established markets.
-Lysa regularly analyses funds and ETFs to select the funds that best represent the desired asset classes, either individually or in combination with other funds.
+Lysa has a broad investment universe and can choose the most suitable index for each region or, if more cost effective, invest in all funds and ETFs traded in established markets.
+Lysa regularly analyses index, funds and ETFs to select the strategy that best represent the desired asset classes, either individually or in combination with other funds.

 Table 3: Underperformance of actively managed funds against index